Azure-Samples/azure-search-dotnet-samples/README.md

 | optimize-data-indexing | [azure-search-dotnet-scale/optimize-data-indexing](https://github.com/Azure-Samples/azure-search-dotnet-scale/tree/main/optimize-data-indexing) |

 ## More resources

++ See [Vector samples in Azure AI Search](https://github.com/Azure/azure-search-vector-samples/tree/main/demo-dotnet) for code samples that call the Azure SDK for .NET.

 + See [.NET samples in Azure AI Search](https://learn.microsoft.com/azure/search/samples-dotnet) for a comprehensive list of all Azure AI Search code samples that run on .NET.